Sign Up Free

 Think about the professional in finance or consulting who hears that blockchain will reshape their industry, tries to self-educate through scattered YouTube videos, encounters contradictory information and thinly veiled marketing, and concludes that "crypto is just hype."
 That person doesn't get scammed.
 They simply never develop the Web3 literacy that their career increasingly demands.
 The cost is invisible but real: a competency gap that widens every year.

-Think about the business owner exploring whether blockchain could improve their supply chain transparency or customer engagement.
+Or the business owner exploring whether blockchain could improve their supply chain transparency or customer engagement.
 They search for educational resources, find exchange academies that teach them how to trade but nothing about enterprise applications, and drop the investigation.
 The cost isn't a financial loss.
-It's a competitive advantage they never explored.
+It is a competitive advantage they never explored.

 None of these people lost money to a scam.
-They lost something harder to quantify: access to an economy that's growing with or without them.
+They lost something harder to quantify: access to an economy that is growing with or without them.

 How to Tell If You're Being Educated or Marketed To